torin-st/misy2/readme.md

 # Misy2

 Microservice system - to demonstrate Spring Cloud stack.
-Can work locally or in Docker container.
+Can work locally or in Docker containers.

 ## Architecture